EquilibriumStartupLab/.github/SDLREADME.md

 - **Feedback and Reviews:** Ensure that users can submit feedback and that it is stored and displayed correctly.

 **5.3 Bug Tracking:**
-- **Tools:** Use JIRA or Trello for bug tracking and project management.
+- **Tools:** Use Github Projects for bug tracking and project management.
 - **Process:** Implement a process for logging, prioritizing, and addressing bugs discovered during testing.

 ---